 Designed to help meet individual grade-specific learning objectives, these are instructive discoveries into the Lake

-Louise Ski Area’s spectacular plants, geography, wildlife, weather systems and more.
+Louise Ski Resort’s spectacular plants, geography, wildlife, weather systems and more.
 We are happy to work with teachers in advance to customize programs.

-- • One complimentary Chaperone ticket for each 10 students tickets booked.
+- • One complimentary Chaperone ticket for each 10 student tickets booked.

 - • Experienced and well-trained interpretive guides who deliver the programs, answer questions and lead the nature walks.